This easy Vegan Banana Bread is the best you’ll find and, even though it is egg-free and dairy-free, no one will ever know the difference.

 Place in the preheated oven and bake for approximately 30-35 minutes.
 Remember that oven temperatures vary.

 About 25 minutes into cooking, test for doneness.
 To do this, insert a toothpick into the center point.
-If the toothpick comes out clean, the cake is done, otherwise place back into the oven and test again in 5-10 minutes.
+If the toothpick comes out clean, the cake is done otherwise, place it back into the oven and test again in 5-10 minutes.

 Remove from oven when done, allow to cool, and serve warm.

-- Q: How long does it keep?
-I like to keep my cooked loaves in an airtight container in the refrigerator, and it lasts for up to a week.
+Keep cooked loaves in an airtight container in the refrigerator, and it lasts for up to a week.
+It freezes well in an airtight container for up to 4 months.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!